DanielArmindo/ImagineShirt/README.md

 This project used the following softwares:

 - **Laravel** - An open-source web application framework written in PHP.
 It provides a structure for developing robust and secure web applications.
-- **DataBase** - Laravel supports various database management systems like MySQL, PostgreSQL, SQLite, and SQL Server.
+- **Database** - Laravel supports various database management systems like MySQL, PostgreSQL, SQLite, and SQL Server.
 - For dependencies **npm** - The default package manager for the JavaScript ecosystem.
 It is used to install and manage project dependencies.

 **Optional Softwares**